Advanced Metering Infrastructure

 - OMWD is converting to the newer AMI technology.
 After the upgrade to AMI, meter read data will be transmitted to a nearby “fixed-base” receiver instead of our truck.
 Since the AMI system drastically reduces costs associated with meter reading like labor and fuel, OMWD can better control our costs while reducing our carbon footprint, too.

 Benefits of AMI: The innovative AMI system yields benefits such as:

 Additionally, AMI is the foundation for customer engagement software which, in the near future, will provide customers with access to hourly water usage, consumption trends, and other conservation tools to help you manage your water use.

 Project Cost: OMWD has anticipated the cost of converting to AMI technology and has planned for the expansion in its capital improvement budget in multiple phases.
-In an effort to offset costs, OMWD pursued grant funding for this project and achieved a $30,000 grant from Metropolitan Water District of Southern California and a $300,000 grant from the US Bureau of Reclamation.
+In an effort to offset costs, OMWD pursued grant funding for this project.
+OMWD achieved a $30,000 grant from Metropolitan Water District of Southern California, which was followed with a $300,000 grant from the US Bureau of Reclamation.
 Most recently, OMWD was awarded another $500,000 in grant funding from USBR to complete two remaining phases of AMI conversions.